Table of Contents

 Epidemiology of bacterial meningitis

-At acute bacterial meningitis, the meninges and the subarachnoid cavity are infected.
-Incidence in Europe is 2-6 affected people in a population of 100,000.
+In acute bacterial meningitis, the meninges and the subarachnoid cavity are infected.
+In Europe, the incidence is 2–6 cases per 100,000 people.
 The disease is significantly more frequent in the meningismus belt in the sub-Saharan regions of Africa.
-With bacterial meningitis, different pathogens are typical for respective age groups, and they undergo empiric antibiotic therapy.
+Empiric antibiotic therapy is administered based on the age-specific pathogens associated with the disease.

 - Children: Streptococcus pneumoniae, Neisseria meningitidis ⇒ Therapy: ceftriaxone